anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ### Less Operational Security in the Target-Domain

-The registration point performing the authorization of a certificate request is a critical PKI component and therefore implicates higher operational security than other components utilizing the issued certificates for their security features.
+The registration authority (RA) performing the authorization of a certificate request is a critical PKI component and therefore implicates higher operational security than other components utilizing the issued certificates .
 CAs may also demand higher security in the registration procedures.
 Especially the CA/Browser forum currently increases the security requirements in the certificate issuance procedures for publicly trusted certificates.
-There may be the situation that the target domain does not offer enough security to operate a registration point and therefore wants to transfer this service to a backend that offers a higher level of operational security.
+There may be the situation in which the target domain does not offer enough security to operate a RA/CA and therefore this service is transferred to a backend that offers a higher level of operational security.